lucapescatore88/WaveformAnalysis/README.md

 # Analysis_waveforms
+======

 Original programmed by Felipe Ortega 2016

-======
+Modified by Luca Pescatore in 2017

 The code reads out waveforms taken with an oscilloscope and characterizes them in order to quantify the noise of a SiPM.

 ## To run here is an example:
 1. Extract the folder inside Analysis_waveforms